Value types in analyses and filters

 While preparing any analysis (except for aggregates, expressions, and dashboards):

-3. After selecting the operator, next to the operator, click the string icon icon until you get two fields: Dynamic key and Value.
+2. After selecting the property, next to the operator, click the string icon icon until you get two fields: Dynamic key and Value.

 How to change a value type